Taylor Swift’s Eras: Her Artistic Evolution

 She’d never get to perform her planned tour for the album – called “Loverfest” – as the pandemic shut the world down before it could kick off.
 Another devastating blow hit when her master recordings of her first six albums were sold to her arch-nemesis (“the masters heist“), just prior to releasing Lover.

-On the Eras Tour, Taylor opens the concert with the Lover set, performing Miss Americana and the Heartbreak Prince, Cruel Summer, The Man, You Need to Calm Down, and the title track Lover.
+On the Eras Tour, Taylor opened the concert with the Lover set, performing Miss Americana and the Heartbreak Prince, Cruel Summer, The Man, You Need to Calm Down, and the title track Lover.
 Costumes include a sparkly bodysuit, topped with “The Man” blazer for that track.

 8/9. folklore & evermore Era